deepjavalibrary/djl/examples/README.md

 # DJL - examples

-This module contains examples to demonstrate how developers can use the Deep Java Library (DJL).
+This module contains examples to demonstrate use of the Deep Java Library (DJL).

-The following is a list of examples:
+The following examples are included:

 - [Image classification example](docs/image_classification.md)
 - [Single-shot Object detection example](docs/object_detection.md)
 - [Bert question and answer example](docs/BERT_question_and_answer.md)

-## Prerequisite
+## Prerequisites

-* You need to have JDK 8 (or later) installed on your system.
-Read [here](../docs/development/setup.md) for more detail.
+* You need to have Java Development Kit version 8 or later installed on your system.
+For more information, see [Setup](../docs/development/setup.md).
-* You should also be familiar with the API documentation: [Javadoc](https://djl-ai.s3.amazonaws.com/java-api/0.2.0/api/index.html)
+* You should be familiar with the API documentation in the DJL [Javadoc](https://djl-ai.s3.amazonaws.com/java-api/0.2.0/api/index.html).

 # Getting started: 30 seconds to run an example

-## Building with command line
+## Building with the command line

-This example project supports building with both gradle and maven.
-To build, use the following:
+This example supports building with both Gradle and Maven.
+To build, use either of the following commands:

-### gradle
+### Gradle build

 ```sh
 cd examples
 ./gradlew jar
 ```

-### maven build
+### Maven build

 ```sh
 cd examples